SAP/spartacus-docs/_pages/dev/features/b2b-organization-user-registration.md

 {% include docs/feature_version.html content=version_note %}

-B2B Organization User Registration allows user to request a new account.
-Once registration is enabled and customers are able to provide their information in a form and send it through to create an account.
+B2B Organization User Registration allows users to request a new account.
+Once registration is enabled, users can use a form to provide their information and submit their request for a new account.

-New registrations are approved or rejected by the Backoffice Administration Cockpit by a merchant user who belongs to the `b2bregistrationapprovergroup` group.
+New registrations are approved or rejected through the Backoffice Administration Cockpit by a merchant user who belongs to the `b2bregistrationapprovergroup` group.

-For in-depth information on this feature, see [New Account Requests](https://help.sap.com/docs/SAP_COMMERCE/4c33bf189ab9409e84e589295c36d96e/8ac2d88f86691014858efbd2faa52a92.html) on the SAP Help Portal.
+For more information, see [B2B Early Login User Experience](https://help.sap.com/docs/SAP_COMMERCE/4c33bf189ab9409e84e589295c36d96e/8ac2d88f86691014858efbd2faa52a92.html) on the SAP Help Portal.

 ***